neondatabase/website/content/docs/manage/endpoints.md

 Compute endpoint details shown on the branch page include:

-- The type of compute, which can be **RW Compute** (read-write) or **RO compute** (read-only).
+- The type of compute, which can be **Primary** (read-write) or **Read Replica** (read-only).
 - The compute status, typically **Active** or **Idle**.
 - **Compute ID**: The compute endpoint ID, which always starts with an `ep-` prefix; for example: `ep-quiet-butterfly-w2qres1h`
-- - **Size**: The size of the compute endpoint.
+- **Size**: The size of the compute endpoint.
 Users on paid plans can configure the amount of vCPU and RAM for a compute endpoint when creating or editing a compute endpoint.
 Shows autoscaling minimum and maximum vCPU values if autoscaling is enabled.
 - **Last active**: The date and time the compute was last active.

 ## Create a compute endpoint

-You can only create a read-write compute endpoint for a branch that does not have one, but a branch can have multiple read-only compute endpoints (referred to as "read replicas").
+You can only create a read-write compute endpoint for a branch that does not have one, but a branch can have multiple read replica compute endpoints.
 [Read replicas](/docs/guides/read-replica-guide) are a paid plan feature.

 To create an endpoint:

 1. In the Neon Console, select **Branches**.
 1. Select a branch.
-1. Click **Add a compute**.
+1. Click **Add a compute** or **Add Read Replica** if you already have a primary read-write compute.
-1. On the **Add compute endpoint** dialog, specify your compute settings, including compute type, size, autoscaling, and autosuspend settings, and click **Create**.
-Selecting the **RO replica** compute type creates a [Read replica](/docs/introduction/read-replicas).
+1. On the **Add new compute** dialog, specify your compute settings, including compute type, size, autoscaling, and autosuspend settings, and click **Create**.
+Selecting the **Read replica** compute type creates a [read replica](/docs/introduction/read-replicas).

 ## Edit a compute endpoint